 Arrangements for Importing Wildlife into Tasmania

-Separate arrangements exist for wildlife proposed for import into Australia from overseas.
+Separate arrangements exist for wildlife species proposed for import into Australia from overseas.
 Imports will not be permitted into Tasmania from overseas unless they meet national requirements.
 The requirements of both the

-Environment Protection and Biodiversity Conservation Act 1999
+Environment Protection and Biodiversity Conservation Act 1999 and the

 Biosecurity Act 2015 must be met before the importation of wildlife into Tasmania is permitted.